bedrocklinux/bedrocklinux-website/markdown/1.0beta2/configure.md

   For example, if you have `/bedrock/strata` on its own partition, it should mount the partition onto `/bedrock/strata`.

-- Any global mount points, such as `/home` or `/tmp`, should be mounted in the ~{global stratum~}.
+- Any ~{global~} mount points, such as `/home` or `/tmp`, should be mounted in the ~{global stratum~}.
 If ~{global~} is also ~{rootfs~}, then `/home` should be mounted to `/home`.
 However, if ~{global~} is not ~{rootfs~}, `/home` should be mounted to `/bedrock/strata/~(global-stratum-name~)/home`.
 The default framework settings will then ensure it is accessible in the other strata.

 - Order matters.
-If you mount `/bedrock/strata/global/home` before mounting `/bedrock/strata` things may go awry.
+Any mount point which contains a directory in which another device will be mounted should be mounted first.
+For example, `/bedrock/strata` should be mounted *before* `/bedrock/strata/global/home`.
+  Generally, shorter paths should be mounted first.

 Additionally, the default framework should be made aware of some of these additional mount points; place such changes into